Suspense and Surprise in European Football: General Set-up

-The resulting outcome probabilities are used to calculate suspense and surprise on a minute-by-minute basis, which are then aggregated over the full 90 minutes at the match level.\footnote{Potential injury time is incorporated into the 45th and 90th minutes, respectively, to ensure that every match has exactly the same length.} Building on \citet{Buraimo2020}, we define the backward-looking measure of surprise as follows:
+In their seminal work, \citet{Ely2015} develop the corresponding model in a highly general framework with finite state and signal spaces.
+Although their main contribution is theoretical and design-oriented, i.e., they study the optimal way in which information should be revealed over time, they also provide several empirical illustrations of information revelation and the resulting suspense and surprise processes in different settings, including tennis, European football, blackjack, and the Clinton--Obama Democratic Party presidential primary.
+In contrast to this general theoretical framework, however, all of these empirical illustrations are based on binary outcomes only, namely winning or losing.
+For European football, where draws constitute a common third outcome, they collapse the draw and away-win categories in their illustration.

+\citet{Buraimo2020} were the first to operationalize the model while jointly accounting for all three possible outcomes, namely a home win, a draw, and an away win.
+Building on their approach, we define the backward-looking measure of surprise as follows:

-where \( p_t \) refers to the probability of a home team win (\( p_{t}^{H} \)), a draw (\( p_{t}^{D} \)), or an away team win (\( p_{t}^{A} \)) at minute \( t \) in a given match.
-In contrast, suspense is a forward-looking measure that weights potential changes in outcome probabilities by the probabilities of either the home or away team scoring in the next minute, denoted by \( p_{t+1}^{HS} \) and \( p_{t+1}^{AS} \), respectively.
-Accordingly, we define suspense as follows:
+where \( p_t \) refers to the probability of a home team win (\( p_{t}^{H} \)), a draw (\( p_{t}^{D} \)), or an away team win (\( p_{t}^{A} \)) at minute \( t \) in a given match.\footnote{While we use this specification of surprise in our analysis, it is worth mentioning that the correlation between this specification and an alternative specification that omits the probabilities of a draw is 99\%.} In contrast, suspense is a forward-looking measure that weights potential changes in outcome probabilities by the probabilities of either the home or away team scoring in the next minute, denoted by \( p_{t+1}^{HS} \) and \( p_{t+1}^{AS} \), respectively.
+Accordingly, we define suspense in a given minute \( t \) as follows: